Quantization of algebraic invariants through Topological Quantum Field Theories: Almost-Frobenius algebras and sufficient conditions for monoidality

-The rationale behind almost-Frobenius algebras is that they are the algebraic counterpart of almost-TQFTs.
+The rationale behind almost-Frobenius algebras is that they are the algebraic counterpart of finite-dimensional almost-TQFTs.

-\begin{prop} The category of (commutative) almost-Frobenius $k$-algebras is equivalent to the category of $(1+1)$ almost-TQFTs with values in $\Vect{k}$. \begin{proof}
+\begin{prop} The category of (commutative) almost-Frobenius $k$-algebras is equivalent to the category of $(1+1)$ almost-TQFTs with values in $\Vecto{k}$. \begin{proof}

-Given an almost-Frobenius algebra $(V, \tilde{T}, \tilde{\epsilon}, \tilde{\eta})$, with the notation of Figure \ref{fig:decomp-sigmag} let us define the $(1+1)$-dimensional almost-TQFT $Z$ given by $Z(S^1) = V$, $Z(D) = \tilde{\epsilon}$, $Z(D^\dag) = \tilde{\eta}$ and $Z(L) = \tilde{T}$.
+Given an almost-Frobenius algebra $(V, \tilde{T}, \tilde{\epsilon}, \tilde{\eta})$, with the notation of Figure \ref{fig:decomp-sigmag}, let us define the $(1+1)$-dimensional almost-TQFT $Z$ given by $Z(S^1) = V$, $Z(D) = \tilde{\epsilon}$, $Z(D^\dag) = \tilde{\eta}$ and $Z(L) = \tilde{T}$.
 This automatically defines $Z$ on any morphism of $\Tubo{1+1}$, and thus of $\Tub{1+1}$ by monoidality.

 Indeed, let $W: S^1 \to S^1 \in \Hom_{\Tubo{1+1}}(S^1, S^1)$ be a bordism with non-empty connected in and out boundaries.
 Then by gluing two discs to $W$ we get a closed orientable surface, which is diffeomorphic to $\Sigma_g$ for some $g \geq 0$.
-Hence, $W$ is isomorphic to $L^g: S^1 \to S^1$ and thus we set $Z(W) = \tilde{T}^g$.
+Hence, $W$ is diffeomorphic to $L^g: S^1 \to S^1$ and thus we set $Z(W) = \tilde{T}^g$.
 This representation of $W$ as a holed surface is unique, so the assignment is well-defined.
-The case in which $W$ has some empty boundary is can be treated similarly. \end{proof} \end{prop}
+The case in which $W$ has an empty boundary can be treated similarly. \end{proof} \end{prop}